This post was last updated on February 23rd, 2013 at 01:23 pm

 We failed to realize that what makes sense for the asynchronous, relatively anonymous interactions of the Internet might not work as well inside the face-to-face, politically charged, acoustically noisy confines of an open-plan office.

-While Cain is writing about offices, the notion of collaboration in schools often means kids working tables instead of desks.
-I … Read the rest
+While Cain is writing about offices, the notion of … Read the rest

 If you don't already subscribe to Royan Lee and John Spencer's blogs, give yourself an early Christmas present and get on that.
 These two continue to share unique, insightful, at times controversial topics and are more than willing to engage their readers in meaningful dialog.
 Here's a couple of recent examples: